Wenzhengchina/Matching-in-the-Dark/README.md

 * [MID](https://drive.google.com/drive/folders/1_K-gnCcbyVIa8zzTVC8EGsCZRi8V2hGQ?usp=sharing) [460GB].
 ### Citation ###

-If you find these models useful for your resesarch, please cite with these bibtexs.
+If you find these models useful for your resesarch, please cite with this bibtex.

 ```